 Selected economics courses satisfy the IS, QR, VP, GP, and US requirements of the Linfield Curriculum.
 Consult the college’s course catalog for details.

 ECONOMICS COURSE SEQUENCING FOR MAJORS AND MINORS:

 With judicious planning and course selection, the economics major can be successfully completed in five semesters.
 This implies that students could wait to begin the major as late as the second semester of their sophomore year.
 But in order to minimize class conflicts, it is recommended that the principles course (ECON 210) and at least one of the required math courses (MATH 140 and MATH 160) be completed sometime during a student’s first three semesters at Linfield.

 GUIDELINES FOR FIRST-YEAR STUDENTS:

 For those that have completed ECON 210, a 300-level economics elective (e.g. ECON 341 Environmental Economics; ECON 322 Economics of CollegeSports) would be appropriate.

-In their third year, majors should complete ECON 412 Intermediate Macroeconomics (fall) and ECON 411, Intermediate Microeconomics (spring).
+In their second, third, and fourth years, intended majors/minors should take any of the 300-level economics electives in any semester.
+In their third year, majors should also complete ECON 412 Intermediate Macroeconomics (fall) and ECON 411 Intermediate Microeconomics (spring).
 These may be completed earlier if necessary for study abroad or early completion of a degree.
-Minors may complete these courses any time after satisfying the prerequisites.
-In their fourth year, majors complete ECON 416, Econometrics (fall) and ECON 417, Senior Seminar in Economics (spring).
+Minors may complete these courses any time after satisfying their prerequisites.
+In their fourth year, majors complete ECON 416 Econometrics (fall) and ECON 417 Senior Seminar in Economics (spring).